andnig/.dotfiles/arch.md

 are not going to use it directly, as it's a bit too opinionated, so we keep it as a git submodule and then only fetch the files we need.

+## Tailscale

+Use systemctl to enable and start the service: sudo systemctl enable --now tailscaled

+Connect your machine to your Tailscale network and authenticate in your browser: sudo tailscale up

+You can find your Tailscale IPv4 address by running: tailscale ip -4

 ## "Windows Hello" like face recognition auth

 Use howdy for that.